Child Protective Services

 Do I need a lawyer if CPS isn't looking to terminate my parental rights?

-Call 281-372-6462 or email the experienced CPS attorneys at Brown and Sullivan PLLC for a free consultation.
-We understand how traumatic CPS involvement can be, and we will fight for you to keep your children.
+Call 281-372-6462 or email Shannon Brown for a consultation.
+I understand how traumatic CPS involvement can be, and I will fight for you to keep your children.

 What is a "Show Cause", "Adversary" or "Initial" Hearing?